ccywch/SEresearchGuide/SEpaperWriting.md

 - Metrics
 - Baselines
 - Evaluation results
-  - Comparison with baselines and tell why our model outperforms
+  - Comparison with baselines and summarize several reasons why our model outperforms
   - Error analysis: reasons why our model fails in some cases
   - Always give detailed examples to help illustrate the strength and shortcomings of our approach